makersmansion/makersmansion/src/weekly/2022/week-46/index.md

 ## MARKET

-🎥 [How the best companies pivot](https://www.youtube.com/watch?v=MTypPo4T6t0) during a bad recession.
+🎥 [How the best companies pivot during a bad recession](https://www.youtube.com/watch?v=MTypPo4T6t0).
 HubSpot’s CMO and SVP of Marketing, Kipp Bodnar and Kieran Flanagan, share their marketing expertise.

 💶 [Some ideas for alternative ways to make money](https://news.ycombinator.com/item?id=33619650) with coding and system skills.

-👾 [Epic says more than half of all](https://www.theverge.com/2022/11/15/23454055/epic-games-unreal-engine-ps5-xbox-series-x-s-next-gen-game) announced next-gen games are made on Unreal Engine.
+👾 [More than half of all announced next-gen games](https://www.theverge.com/2022/11/15/23454055/epic-games-unreal-engine-ps5-xbox-series-x-s-next-gen-game) are made on Unreal Engine, says Epic.
 Unreal Engine is proving to be a popular choice for developers making games for the PS5 and Xbox Series X / S.

-👀 [Are we looking at a turning point](https://stackoverflow.blog/2022/11/11/another-hard-week-of-layoffs-in-tech-ep-505/) for how tech gets built?
+👀 [Are we looking at a turning point for how tech gets built](https://stackoverflow.blog/2022/11/11/another-hard-week-of-layoffs-in-tech-ep-505/)?
 On this Stack Overflow podcast, Ben, Matt, and Cassidy reflect on job losses in tech, repojacking on GitHub, the ethics of generative AI, and what it would take to make us switch browsers.

 🧐 [Mastodon, a decentralized microblogging site](https://time.com/6229230/mastodon-eugen-rochko-interview/) named after an extinct type of mammoth, “recorded 120,000 new users in the four days following the acquisition of Twitter”, its German founder Eugen Rochko tells TIME.
 He has a vision for democratizing social media.